cse-sim/cse/doc/src/records/performancemap.md

 **pmGXType=*string***

-Documents the dimension of the axis, for example "DBT", "Speed", or "Flow".
+Documents the dimension of the axis, for example "OutdoorDBT", "Speed", or "AirFlow".

 <%= member_table(
   units: "",